 A consideration of topics on continental origin, ultimate orogenic force, mechanics of earth deformation and geosynclinal theory, with a survey of classic geologic provinces, and individual projects utilizing techniques of regional synthesis.

+297. Research (1-6)

+Prerequisite: Consent of the Department.
+Supervised research in an area of geology.

 298. Special Study (1-3)

 Individual study.
 Six units maximum credit.